South Hams District Council welcomes visitors and holidaymakers back to our beautiful District, but asks them to please take care.

 "We are working hard on enhanced cleaning procedures on our rides that are implemented after each and every use and we have created socially distanced queue systems for our rides and attractions.
 The response from our guests has been very positive and encouraging.
 We look forward to creating safe family memories for all our guests this summer season."

-Alex McEwen, General Manager of Thurlestone Hotel, said: ""We're delighted to be welcoming guests back to our family-owned hotel this summer, and we've been working hard to make sure that we can operate as safely as possible for all our guests and staff.
+Alex McEwen, General Manager of Thurlestone Hotel, said: "We're delighted to be welcoming guests back to our family-owned hotel this summer.
+We've been working hard to make sure that we can operate as safely as possible for all our guests and staff.
 All rooms will be deep cleaned and fully sanitised before guests check in, and all guests will be given personal hand sanitiser, surface sanitiser and paper wipes to use in their rooms.
 We have sanitising stations throughout the hotel, and masks available at reception for anyone who needs them.
 Our aim is to continue to provide the high level of service and a special brand of hospitality that our valued guests expect and deserve, as we have for over 120 years."

 "Most of all, remember to clean your hands regularly, wear a mask if you're indoors or a confined space, be considerate of our residents and enjoy your trip!"